gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

     version: v0.3.2
 ```

-__Blueprint__: Once the Component Descriptor is given, the Blueprint artifact in the component descriptor is specified by its resource with the unique name `ingress-nginx-blueprint`.
+__Blueprint__: Once the Component Descriptor is known to the iinstallation, the Blueprint artifact can be referenced by its unique name `ingress-nginx-blueprint`.

 ```yaml
 blueprint: